snoopdave/mbcanvas/README.md

 Open up a terminal window and cd into the mbcanvas directory.

+First, install Node packages and grunt.

+	npm install

-First, compile the Typescript code into JavaScript:
+Next, compile the Typescript code into JavaScript:

 	grunt typescript

-Next, let grunt start a web-server and run mbcanvas in your web-browser.
+Finally, let grunt start a web-server and run mbcanvas in your web-browser.

 	grunt

 Until you stop grunt with control-c, it will watch the Mandelbrot.ts file and will automatically recompile the JavaScript if you change the Typescript code.

-(screenshot.png)